EddyVerbruggen/nativescript-nfc/README.md

 ```

 ### `writeTag`
 You can write to a tag as well with this plugin.
 At the moment you can write either plain text or a Uri.
-The latter one will launch the browser on an Android device if the tag is scanned (unless an app handling Ndef tags itself is active at that moment, like an app with this plugin - just close the app to test this feature).
+The latter will launch the browser on an Android device if the tag is scanned (unless an app handling Ndef tags itself is active at that moment, like an app with this plugin - so just close the app to test this feature).

-Note that you can write multiple items to a NFC tag so the input is an object with Arrays of various types (`textRecord` and `uriRecord` are currently supported).
+Note that you can write multiple items to an NFC tag so the input is an object with Arrays of various types (`textRecord` and `uriRecord` are currently supported).
 See the [TypeScript definition](https://github.com/EddyVerbruggen/nativescript-nfc/blob/master/nfc.common.d.ts#L10-L13) for details, but these examples should get you going:

 ##### Writing 2 textRecords in JavaScript
 ```js